-Every two years an LTS release is made, and Ubuntu 18.04 is the first since 2016.
-Long Term Support releases have five years of support from Ubuntu’s developers, Canonical.
+This is an important version of Linux OS.
+Every two years a Long Term Support (LTS) release is issued, with five years of support from Canonical.
 This means you can use Ubuntu 18.04 LTS with support until 2023.

 1. Security Enhancements

 Primarily, you should upgrade your current Ubuntu version regularly in order to benefit from the latest security patches.
 These might be for the operating system, drivers, or even (in the case of the Meltdown and Spectre bugs) the underlying hardware.

 It’s worth pointing out here that this is true of all operating systems, whether Linux-based, Windows, or macOS.
 Regular updates will improve your computer’s security.
 This is why Windows XP users are regularly encouraged to upgrade or switch to Linux.